easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 every breath cycle.
 This prevents rebreathing of carbon dioxide during the respiration cycle.
-If there is a leak present, the valve closed (i.e., high resistance) value is modified based on the severity in the manner previously described and shown in Figure 5.
+If there is a leak present, the valve closed (i.e., high resistance) value is modified based on the severity in the manner previously described and shown in @figureref {AnesthesiaLeakResistance}.

 ### Valve Obstructions